Many students ask us which of the four GED subtests they should take first.

 Generally speaking, though, we can say that most GED students find Mathematics the most problematic and challenging of the four GED modules (subtests).

-And to build up self-confidence and to get used to the testing format, taking the most challenging GED® subject first may not be so wise.
+And, to build up self-confidence and to get used to the testing format, taking the most challenging GED® subject first may not be so wise.

-The GED exam consists of four independent subtests covering the academic subject areas of Mathematical Reasoning, Science, Reasoning through Language Arts, and Social Studies.
+The GED exam consists of four independent subtests covering the academic subject areas of

-Which test is easiest for you?
+Which Test is Easiest for You?

 Many students start with the subtest Reasoning through Language Arts, as they think that’s the easiest for them, and take Mathematics as their last subtest.